Skip to main content

 Photo by: VisitBritain/David Angel

-A castle lit up at night in winter snow near harbour
+A castle lit up at night by the river

 • Beaumaris, Wales